The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Jeff references this:

 Basically what’s described in the safeopen paper which mainly revolves around validating the path is only modifiable by trusted ID’s (EUID and root to start). http://research.cs.wisc.edu/mist/safefile/safeopen_ares2008.pdf

 #2 Updated by Deepak Giridharagopal about 3 years ago

 - Assignee changed from Deepak Giridharagopal to Dominic Maraglia

-#3 Updated by Daniel Pittman about 2 years ago
+#3 Updated by Anonymous about 3 years ago

 I helpfully reviewed both branches, and left a bunch of comments.
 Pretty much everything on the 2.6.x branch also applies to the 2.7.x branch; the comments there are deliberately just the extra stuff that, eg, Windows added.